wildmountainfarms/solarthing/README.md

 * [PVOutput.org](https://pvoutput.org) Coming soon!

 ## What This is currently used for
-This program is run on a raspberry pi at Wild Mountain Farms (www.wildmountainfarms.com).
+This program is run on a raspberry pi at Wild Mountain Farms.
-That program uploads packets to a CouchDB database on a separate computer which hosts the web portion found here: [solarthing-web](https://github.com/wildmountainfarms/solarthing-web).
-We also use InfluxDB to make using Grafana easy:
+That program uploads packets to a CouchDB database on a separate computer which hosts the web portion found here: [solarthing-web](https://github.com/wildmountainfarms/solarthing-web) CouchDB is also used for [solarthing-android](https://github.com/wildmountainfarms/solarthing-android).

-In the future, this project may extend to more IoT uses other than just solar and outhouse status.
-But the name will forever stick!
-Long live <strong>SolarThing</strong>!
+We also use InfluxDB to make using Grafana easy.

 ### Displaying the Data!
 SolarThing Android: [Github](https://github.com/wildmountainfarms/solarthing-android)